 - Slow decision making.
 By involving subordinates in decision making you can dramatically slow down decision making.
 This can be a real problem in situations where the organization needs to be turned around urgently, or where maintaining first mover advantage is necessary.

 - Over-dependence on the team.
-A danger of the democratic leadership style is that the leader can become over dependent on the group or hidden within the group, allowing the group to make the decisions.
-This can result in decisions being made which drift the organization towards it’s strategic goal rather than rapidly and purposely moving towards it’s goal.
+A danger of the democratic leadership style is that the leader can become overly dependent on the group or hidden within the group, allowing the group to make the decisions.
+This can result in decisions being made which drift the organization towards its strategic goal rather than rapidly and purposely moving towards its goal.

 - Collaboration burden.
 Leaders can become overly burdened with the overhead of ensuring experts meet and collaborate that they take their focus off key metrics and the urgent need to move towards the strategic vision.